ThriceGood/poxbox/README.md

 POXBOX displays a working knowledge of the above modules and interactions with the computers file system using Python, also some basic jinja, HTML, CSS and JS.

+(bare in mind that Github is displaying the code with a tab size equal to 8 spaces, however i code with a tab size of 4 spaces, to view with a tab size equal to 4 you can append '?ts=4' to any code page)

 Take the visual tour!

 **First up is the login page, lets start as a fresh user**